Maryland Eviction Process

 1. Delivery by first class mail with a certificate of mailing

-2. Posting the notice at a conspicuous place on the premises
+2. Posting the notice on the door of the the premises

 3. Electronic notice via email, text message, or electronic tenant portal, ONLY when the tenant has agreed to such method of service